 8. The Board

 8.1.
-The members of the Board are the Vice President, Secretary, Treasurer, Activities Chair, Editor, Equipment Manager, and Flag Members in official capacity.
+The members of the Board are the Vice President, Secretary, Treasurer, Activities Chair, Editor, Equipment Manager, and Flag Members with voting privileges.

 8.3.
 The Board must meet regularly to maintain club operations and address Member needs; a quorum of four Board members is required to conduct official business.